Anesthesia machines: Prevention, diagnosis, and management of malfunctions

 - University of Florida College of Medicine

-Anesthetic care is provided using an anesthesia machine and integrated monitors (ie, the anesthesia workstation) that include systems for:
+Anesthetic care is provided using an anesthesia machine and integrated monitors (ie, the anesthesia workstation (figure 1)) that include systems for:

 ●Blending a precision mixture of respiratory and anesthetic gases (anesthesia machine and vaporizers)